Updated April 10, 2021

 Effective December 28, 2020, all air passengers arriving to the U.S. from the United Kingdom must be tested no more than 3 days before their flight departs and to provide proof of the negative result to the airline before boarding the flight.
 This is due to the new variant of COVID-19 in the United Kingdom.

-Global Health Advisory: As of August 6, the Department of State lifted its Global Level 4 Health Advisory which had advised U.S. citizens to avoid all international travel due to the global impact of COVID-19.
-The Department of State is returning to its previous system of country-specific travel advisories.
+Travel Advisories from the U.S. Department of State: The State Department lifted its Global Level 4 Health Advisory on August 6, 2020 which had advised U.S. citizens to avoid all international travel due to the global impact of COVID-19.
+The Department of State returned returning to its previous system of country-specific travel advisories.
+Many nations still have Level 3 “Reconsider Travel” or Level 2 “Exercise Extreme Caution” advisories.
+Find the latest list here:

 The borders were first closed in March 2020 with extensions of the closures coming every month since then.